When you setup a SSH server on a public IP, your service will be spammed within minutes attempting to brute force your login.

-To create a key-pair for a service using the service as name for the key-pair you supply the path to the file using the -f argument - in this example a Linode cloud server and the name of your instance e.g.
+To create a key-pair for a service using the service name for the key-pair, you supply the path to the file using the -f argument - in this example I will use the name ssh-service with the cipher appened.

 Log off the server and test your connection using your identity file

-While you are logged in as root edit the file /etc/ssh/sshd_config
+When you are logged in - using the public key - edit the file

 # To disable tunneled clear text passwords, change to no here! #PasswordAuthentication yes #PermitEmptyPasswords no